 Why Do You Need a Checking Account?

 Most people loathe the idea of inconvenient bank hours, ATM fees, and overdraft charges to name a few.
 Sometimes it seems like opening a bank account is not worth the trouble.
-However, we know that having a bank account is sort of a necessity that any adult needs to have.
+However, we know that having a checking account is sort of a necessity that any adult needs to have.
 Why?

 For most people, having a bank account means it is easier to manage finances.
 Checking bank statements regularly is one of the best ways to budget funds and be wise about making financial decisions.
 For employees, a bank account is the easiest way to get paid.
 Arranging for your employer to deposit your pay check to your account is way easier than collecting cash from your company’s treasurer.